ritam-mukherjee/core_java_v1/src/ds_n_algo/datastructure/non_linear_data_structure/binary_search_tree/binary_search_tree_ReadMe.txt

 			For every HD value, we maintain a list of nodes in a hasp map.
 Whenever we see a node in traversal, we go to the hash map/ tree map entry and add the node to the hash map using HD;
 key 	:	HD as a key in map.
-value 	:	AA vector or List which contains all nodes having same HD value.
+value 	:	A vector or List which contains all nodes having same HD value.

 The Ideology is All nodes having same HD value consider as they falls in same vertical line.